 My section of EN 11 is listed as a JUHAN course because we use Outcasts United as a touchtone text to springboard our own research interests.
 I encourage my students to seek solutions for the problems they explore in their research.
 The semester course allows little time to problem solve for immense responses needed in times of tragedy, but it highlights that the one choice we always have in face of difficulties is how we respond.
 The course is guided by the principals:

-• Students can communicate their sense of fulfillment and frustration when they take humanitarian action.
+Students can communicate their sense of fulfillment and frustration when they take

-• Students are able to reflect on the efficacy of their individual and collective action in a global social problem.
+Students are able to reflect on the efficacy of their individual and collective action in a

-• Students demonstrate a commitment to address humanitarian crises regardless of where they occur.
+Students demonstrate a commitment to address humanitarian crises regardless of where

 Once again, there are no words to bring serenity to the millions of people suffering right now, especially in southern Asia and with relatives diffused around the globe.
 Yet, with our everyday decisions and actions, we can respect them by working hard, resisting selfish distractions, and laboring to help out in any and all ways we can.